temporalio/documentation/docs/concepts/visibility.md

 WorkflowType = "main.YourWorkflowDefinition" and ExecutionStatus != "Running" and (StartTime > "2021-06-07T16:46:34.236-08:00" or CloseTime > "2021-06-07T16:46:34-08:00")
 ```

-When used, you will receive a list of Workflows fulfilling the following criteria:
+When you use the preceding example, you receive a list of Workflows fulfilling the following criteria:

 - Workflow Type is `main.YourWorkflowDefinition`.
 - Workflow isn't in a running state.
 - Workflow either started after "2021-06-07T16:46:34.236-08:00" or closed after "2021-06-07T16:46:34-08:00".

-Additional examples of List Filters are provided below.
+The following are additional examples of List Filters.

 ```sql
 WorkflowId = '<workflow-id>'